EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionCombinations.md

 If you say "which 2 children are eating" it is exactly(2).
     if there are more than 2 you should return an error

+But if you say "which 2 children in a room are eating?" returning more than one is ok? hmm.

 delete large files
     (all)